three tactical police force operators in full gear and clearing a room with green lasers on their rifles in the dark

 Aerobic capacity is one of the most important physical qualities for law enforcement officers.
 It affects how long you can sustain effort, how quickly you recover between high-intensity tasks, and how well you perform under stress during real-world situations.

 Law enforcement is not just about strength or speed.
 It’s about how your body handles repeated bouts of physical activity, how well you recover between demands, and how efficiently your systems work as they fatigue.
-Whether on patrol, in a foot pursuit, or managing long shifts, aerobic capacity underpins performance, resilience, and recovery.
+Officers who want a program built around these specific demands can explore our CF ONE law enforcement fitness programs.

 Understanding how aerobic capacity develops and how to train it for the specific demands of law enforcement is essential for preparation that is both practical and effective.